Testing the Solvability of Systems of Linear Inequalities: Applications

-In this section we study the finite-sample performance of our inference methods, focusing on the procedure of Section \ref{sectionSSLSUC} for testing linear systems with unknown coefficients.
-To do so, we apply the method to a setting in which the parameter of interest is the average treatment effect of a binary treatment, which is partially identified using instrumental variables (IV).
+Following Example \ref{exMST}, we apply our method to a setting in which the parameter of interest is the average treatment effect (ATE) of a binary treatment, which is partially identified using instrumental variables (IV).
 The problem belongs to a class studied by \cite{MST} (MST) for identification in IV models with heterogeneous treatment effects.
+We build a simulation around an application studied in the working paper version of MST: \cite{MSTWP}.

-We build our simulation around an empirical application studied in the working paper version of MST (\cite{MSTWP}).
 This application considers a field experiment from \cite{Dupas2014} that offered randomized prices $Z$ for an antimalarial bed net in Kenya.
 The treatment $D \in \{0,1\}$ indicates whether a given household purchased the bed net at the price they were offered, and the outcome $Y \in \{0,1\}$ whether the household reports actually using the bed net two months after the experiment.
-Given potential outcomes $Y(0),Y(1)$, we consider the average treatment effect $\text{ATE}=\mathbbm{E}[Y(1)-Y(0)]$ as the parameter of interest, which is partially identified in this setting given standard IV assumptions.\footnote{The ATE is not point identified under the standard LATE model assumptions of \cite{IA94} due to the presence of never-takers (who do not purchase the bed net even at the lowest price offered) and always-takers (who purchase the bed net even at the highest price offered).
-Since the outcome $Y \in \{0,1\}$ is bounded, the ATE remains partially identified.} A simplification afforded by the setting of \cite{Dupas2014} is that $Y(0)=0$ with probability one, because this particular bed net was not available at the time outside of the field experiment.
-Hence the ATE reduces to $\text{ATE}=\mathbbm{E}[Y(1)]$, the utilization rate that would occur if everyone purchased the bed net.
+Given potential outcomes $Y(0),Y(1)$, we consider the average treatment effect $\text{ATE}=E[Y(1)-Y(0)]$ as the parameter of interest, which is partially identified in this setting given standard IV assumptions.\footnote{The ATE is not point identified under the standard assumptions of \cite{IA94} due to the presence of never-takers (who do not purchase the bed net even at the lowest price offered) and always-takers (who purchase the bed net even at the highest price offered).
+Since $Y \in \{0,1\}$ is bounded, the ATE remains partially identified.} A simplification afforded by the setting of \cite{Dupas2014} is that $Y(0)=0$ with probability one, because this particular bed net was not available at the time outside of the field experiment.
+Hence the ATE reduces to $\text{ATE}=E[Y(1)]$, the utilization rate that would occur if everyone purchased the bed net.

 A strength of the MST approach to identification with instrumental variables is that additional assumptions about how selection is related to potential outcomes can be used to reduce the identified set for partially identified parameters like the ATE.
 Following MST, assume that purchases of the bed net are governed by $D=D(Z)$, where